930281428/Mask-RCNN-annotation/README.md

 Refer to the most popular `keras` implemention here :https://github.com/matterport/Mask_RCNN
 <br>
 # Getting started
-I only accomplish the annotation of the inference part and turn to another work which seems better.<br/>
+I only accomplish the annotation of the inference part and now turn to another work which seems to perform better.<br/>
 Thus merely evaluation introduction provided.  <br/>
 ## install<br/>
 No cuda files included ,the  project is friendly enough to greenhand , and develop mode is strongly recommended!! <br/>